-My youngest is usually eager to share the highlights of her day at preschool and daycare — she tells me who needed a bandaid, who got in trouble, or who peed their pants.
+My youngest is usually eager to share the highlights of her day at preschool and daycare—she tells me who needed a bandaid, who got in trouble, or who peed their pants.
 But when it comes to digging a little bit deeper for details about their day, especially with my older school-age child, my kids usually need a little coaxing.
 Even though I’m so excited to talk to them after pick-up, often the car ride home from school and daycare is pretty quiet as they eat their snacks and decompress.
 Asking them “how was your day?” or “how was school?” doesn’t elicit much conversation.

 I get it.
 They’ve been around other people all day and probably want a little time to be by themselves.
 I’ve found the best information usually comes out later at dinnertime or as we snuggle before bed.

 As parents, I think we’re so eager to hear about their days because we’ve missed them (of course), but we really want to quiet our own underlying worries when our kids aren’t in our care.
 We want to know whether they felt safe, were happy, acted like a good friend, and were treated as a good friend by their peers.
 Plus, it’s fun to get a peek into their new experiences and new learnings.

-To help, we pulled together a list of 27 questions you can ask your young kids after school beyond “how was your day?”
+To help, we pulled together a list of 27 questions to ask kids instead of “how was your day?”
 Check out these conversation-starters below!

 1. Who made you laugh today?